Infallible vs. inerrant

 obvious that one can hold to the infallibility of the Bible without

-claiming that it is inerrant.
+ming that it is inerrant.
 In the modern world inerrancy has become

 closely associated with Christian Fundamentalism.